autumninthecloud/AIBillBrief/README.md

 - Built with Snowflake's Cortex framework
 - Powered by Streamlit
 - PDF processing with pdfplumber
-- Natural language processing powered by Mistral AI's large language models
+- Natural language processing by Mistral AI